Ich hatt' einen Kameraden: Usage

 Ernst Busch used the tune for his eponymous Spanish Civil War song about the death of Hans Beimler.
 German playwright Carl Zuckmayer in 1966 used the song's line "Als wär's ein Stück von mir" as the title for his autobiography (English title: A Part of Myself).

 "The Good Comrade" still plays an important ceremonial role in the Austrian and German armed forces and remains an integral part of each military funeral, continuing a tradition started at least around 1871.

 The song has also become traditional in obsequies of the Austrian firebrigades.
 In the German-speaking Italian province of South Tyrol, the piece is played at funerals of volunteer firefighters and during remembrance ceremonies held by the Schützenbund.
 The Chilean Armed Forces and the National Army of Colombia also utilize it, though Chile does not exclusively use it for funerals or remembrance ceremonies.
-The song has been adopted by the French Foreign Legion at least by the 19th century.
+The song was adopted by the French Foreign Legion as early as the 19th century.

 Occasionally the song is played at civilian funeral ceremonies, most often when the deceased had been affiliated with the military.

 Its use was also common in the formerly German-speaking region surrounding St. Cloud, Minnesota, which was largely settled in the 1850s by Catholic immigrants invited by local missionary Fr.
 Francis Xavier Pierz.
 According to local historian Fr.
 Colman J. Barry, during the traditional parish feast day picnics and old country festivals that, very similarly to the Pennsylvania Dutch Fersommling, were very much a central pillar of "Stearns County German culture", it was particularly common at for German-American Union Army veterans of the American Civil War to stand up and sing, Ich hatt' einen Kameraden, with tears and intense emotion, in honor of their fallen friends. (see German Americans in the American Civil War).